-Irene S. Davis, PhD, PT, FAPTA is a Professor in the Department of Physical Medicine and Rehabilitation at Harvard Medical School.
-She is also the founding Director of the Spaulding National Running Center.
-Dr. Davis is a Professor Emeritus in Physical Therapy at the University of Delaware where she served on the faculty for over 20 years.
-Her research is focused on the relationship between lower extremity structure, mechanics and musculoskeletal injury.
-She has pioneered the area of retraining faulty gait patterns in both walking and running.
-She has received funding from the Department of Defense, Army Research Office and National Institutes of Health to support her research.
-Dr. Davis has given over 300 lectures both nationally and internationally and authored over 110 publications.
-She is a Fellow and Past President of the American Society of Biomechanics.
-She is also a Fellow of the American College of Sports Medicine and a Catherine Worthingham Fellow of the American Physical Therapy Association.
+Irene S. Davis, PhD, PT, FAPTA is a Professor in the School of Physical Therapy and Rehabilitation Science in the Morsani College of Medicine at the University of South Florida.
+Prior to this, she was the founding Director of the Spaulding National Running Center, Department of Physical Medicine and Rehabilitation, Harvard Medical School.
+Dr. Davis received her Bachelor of Science in Exercise Science from the University of Massachusetts, and in Physical Therapy from the University of Florida.
+She earned her Masters degree in Biomechanics from the University of Virginia, and her PhD in Biomechanics from Pennsylvania State University.
+She is a Professor Emeritus in Physical Therapy at the University of Delaware where she served on the faculty for over 20 years.
+Her research is focused on the relationship between lower extremity structure, mechanics and injury.
+Her research also extends to the development of interventions to alter faulty mechanics through gait retraining.
+She has been studying the use of wearable sensors in both the evaluation and treatment of injured runners.
+Her interests also include the effect of minimal footwear on mechanics and injury.
+Dr. Davis has received funding from the Department of Defense, and National Institutes of Health to support her research.
+She has given over 350 lectures both nationally and internationally and authored 160 publications on the topic of lower extremity mechanics during walking and running gait.
+She has been named one of the 50 Most Influential People in Running.
+She is a Fellow and Past President of the American Society of Biomechanics, and the 2019 ASB Borelli award winner.
+She is also a Fellow, past Vice President and current President-Elect of the American College of Sports Medicine.
+Finally, she is a Catherine Worthingham Fellow of the American Physical Therapy Association.